 - Improve acne

-Many keto dieters also notice an increase in energy levels and mental clarity when being in ketosis.
+Many keto dieters also notice an increase in mental energy and clarity when in ketosis.
 That's because ketones have a protective effect on the brain.
-Ketones stimulate cell mitochondria to produce more ATP.
-Ketones also reduce free radical formation in the brain, GABA (a calming neurotransmitter) formation, and cerebral blood flow .
+Ketones stimulate cell mitochondria to produce more ATP (energy-carrying molecule).
+Ketones also reduce free radical formation in the brain while boosting GABA activity and cerebral blood flow .

+To get all these benefits, the body needs to produce an adequate number of ketones.
 A healthy body is perfectly able to control ketone production.
-If you have diabetes, however, problems with insulin put you at risk of ketoacidosis – a state of abnormally high level of ketones in the blood.
-Make sure to test your ketone levels daily and take insulin shots if you're a diabetic interested in the ketogenic diet.
+If you have (type 1) diabetes, however, problems with insulin may put you at risk of ketoacidosis – a state of abnormally high level of ketones in the blood.
+Make sure to test your ketone levels daily and take insulin shots if you are diabetic following the ketogenic diet.

-Medical experts designed the ketogenic diet in the 1920s to treat epilepsy in children.
-The diet is based on scientific findings showing that carb restriction puts people in ketosis and that ketosis stops seizures.
-Before this discovery, fasting was a common epilepsy treatment but was difficult to stick to.
-The ketogenic diet allowed patients to cure epilepsy while feeling full.
+Medical experts designed the ketogenic diet way back in the 1920s to treat childhood epilepsy.
+The diet is based on early scientific findings showing that carb restriction puts people in ketosis similarly to fasting.
+Before this discovery, fasting was a common epilepsy treatment.
+Because people cannot maintain fasting indefinitely, the keto diet practicalal alternative, i.e. it allowed epilepsy patients to maintain ketosis without the risk of starvation.

-In order to get into ketosis, you would need to restrict your carbs to below 50 grams per day or 30 grams of net carbs per day.
-But other macronutrients also matter, and the general formula looks something like this:
+In order to get into ketosis, you need to restrict your total carb intake to below 50 grams per day or 30 grams for net carbs per day.
+But other macronutrients also matter on keto, and the general formula looks something like this:

 - 5-10% carbohydrates